World Development Movement, London, 08 October 2008

 The Energy Division will soon hold an inter-ministerial meeting on the draft coal policy to incorporate the observations of the council of advisers for placement of the policy draft before the council by early November, officials said.

-the land and the environment in the draft coal policy,’ the energy secretary, Mohammad Mohsin, told New Age in the past week.
+‘We will hold the inter-ministerial meeting after the Eid holidays to incorporate observations of ministries such as the land and the environment in the draft coal policy,’ the energy secretary, Mohammad Mohsin, told New Age in the past week.

+He said they would place the draft policy again before the council of advisers by early November.
 The council of advisers, headed by the chief adviser, Fakhruddin Ahmed, at a meeting on August 13 in Chittagong sent back the draft policy for further scrutiny as a number of advisers differed on some provisions in the draft.

 One of the advisers wanted a clear decision on royalty on coal extraction as the draft had a provision that a proposed coal sector development committee would set the royalty rate.